jamesontwowheels/ukc-practice-stages/geo/readme.txt

 Next jobs:
 - only show checkpoints that are available - test they activate and deactivate
-- start/end a game - are you sure?
+- start/end a game -
-    - Are you sure?
-    - prevent checkpoints while game isn't live
-    -
 - include a timer - add some style and class

 Structure of app: